acamposuribe/p5.brush/README.md

         pressure: {
             type: "custom",
             min_max: [0.5,1.2],
-            // This means that the pressure will change in a linear distribution through the whole length of the line.
-Minimum pressure at the start, maximum pressure at the end.
+            // This formula implies that the pressure changes in a linear distribution through the whole length of the line.
+            // Minimum pressure at the start, maximum pressure at the end.
             curve: (x) => 1-x
         },
         image: {